Chart Color Schemes

 Putney's health outcomes show excellent results based on AreaSearch's assessment.
 Mortality rates and chronic condition prevalence are very low across all age groups.

 Private health cover is high at approximately 57% of the total population (around 2,365 people), compared to 59.9% in Greater Sydney.
-The most common conditions are arthritis (6.4%) and asthma (5.8%), with 75.4% of residents reporting no medical ailments, compared to 74.6% in Greater Sydney.
+The most common medical conditions are arthritis and asthma, affecting 6.4 and 5.8% of residents respectively.
+75.4% of residents report being completely clear of medical ailments, compared to 74.6% across Greater Sydney.
 Working-age residents have low chronic condition prevalence.
-Putney has a higher proportion of seniors aged 65 and over at 22.8% (941 people), compared to 15.4% in Greater Sydney.
-Health outcomes among seniors are strong, aligning with national rankings for the general population.
+Putney has 22.9% of residents aged 65 and over (945 people), higher than the 15.4% in Greater Sydney.
+Health outcomes among seniors are strong, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health